codesqueak/rpimeetsaws/iot/README.md

 ## Add A Device

-To add a device (In this case a Raspberry Pi), follow the *Connect to AWS IoT* wizrd, selecting the *Configuring a device* path.
+To add a device (In this case a Raspberry Pi), follow the *Connect to AWS IoT* wizard, selecting the *Configuring a device* path.

 ## Add A Rule